Kyrobi/Cynagen/Files/FAQ.md

 ### How do I contact the owner?

 > You can click [HERE](https://discordapp.com/invite/B5JW7qp) to join the server Discord and contact him through there.
+> Then either chat in one of the channels or use -new to create a support ticket.

 ***